 One of Jeff’s primary interests has been the traditional folk music of various cultures, and that fascination is usually transparent in his original music.
 Some highlights in this area have been to work closely with The Creekside Singers, Dakota Cedar Flute player Bryan Akipa, and to improvise alongside Lebanese oud player Simon Shaheen.

-In composition, Jeff has received awards from the Young Composer’s Guild of the Music Teachers Association of California, resulting in several premiers of his chamber and orchestral music.
-In fact his first real conducting experience occurred during high school, when he assembled an orchestra and conducted his original work “Fanfare and Overture” for the association.
-Jeff has been fortunate to conduct the SDSO’s Dakota Chamber Orchestra in the premier of his orchestral suite “Mostly Slow Music.”
-He has also received composition commissions from various organizations, including the South Dakota Symphony and the Young Artists Ensemble theater group in California, and composes regularly for the Dakota Wind Quintet.
-A compositional premiere occurred in the Fall of 2011: a sacred mini-cantata for soprano, oboe, bass clarinet, and jazz rhythm section for Music Saint Croix in Stillwater, MN.
+In composition, Jeff has received awards from the South Dakota Music Teachers Association, and the Music Teachers Association of California, resulting in several premieres of his chamber and orchestral music.
+In fact his conducting debut occurred during high school, when he assembled an orchestra and conducted his original work “Fanfare and Overture” for the MTAC.
+Jeff has been fortunate to conduct the SDSO’s Dakota Chamber Orchestra in the premiere of his orchestral suite “Mostly Slow Music.”
+He has also received composition commissions from the John T. Vucurevich Foundation, the Sisseton Arts Council, the South Dakota Symphony, and the Young Artists Ensemble theater group in California.
+Jeff composes regularly for the Dakota Wind Quintet.
+A recent compositional premiere of his orchestral tone poem “Mni Wiconi” occurred in October 2018, with the South Dakota Symphony Orchestra, featuring Brazilian pianist Alessandra Feris.

 Jeff is honored to have collaborated with Native Lakota and Dakota musicians.
-The result of such collaborations was to compose two pieces of music for orchestra with Native musicians.
-One composition featured The Creekside Singers from Pine Ridge, SD, and the other was a concerto featuring Bryan Akipa, from Sisseton, on his self-made cedar flutes.
+The results of such collaborations were to compose several pieces of music for orchestra and/or wind quintet with Native musicians, and to teach at the SDSO Lakota Composition Academies.
+One composition featured The Creekside Singers from Pine Ridge, SD, and another was a concerto featuring Bryan Akipa, from Sisseton, on his self-made cedar flutes.
 Jeff was honored to be one of four recipients of the inaugural Ford Musician's Award from the League of American Orchestras in 2016 primarily for his work in this project.

-No stranger to the recording studio, Jeff has recorded for various projects, including a Warner Bros. film scoring session, a hip-hop orchestra, jazz/rock/fusion bands, and a spattering of independent short films.
-However, many of his composition commissions were created and completed in his small home studio.
+No stranger to the recording studio, Jeff has recorded for various projects, including a Warner Bros. film scoring session, a hip-hop orchestra, jazz/rock/fusion bands, vocalist Jami Lynn, and a spattering of independent short films.

 Jeff is also the proud father of three beautiful and talented children.